TedHusted/awake/awake.md/awake.md

 The ball rolls across the table.
 It drops into the pocket as predicted.

-The Fusion Teen Center offers a number of vintage games of chance and skill.
+The Fusion Youth Club offers a number of vintage games of chance and skill.
 The games are part of the current “Get Up and Move” campaign.

 Aside from the pocket billiard table, the center had several gravity-fed pinball machines.
 Julie’s favorite is called “Star Trek”.
 She assumes it was the name of an old stream from her jobumo’s day.

-On the far side of the room, a bookcase is stuffed with antique card and board games, like Battleship, Stratego, and Yahtzee.
+On the far side of the room, a bookcase is stuffed with antique card and board games, like Battleship, Stratego, Checkers, and Yahtzee.

 “You win.
 My turn to buy,” says Julie’s companion at the table.
 He lays down the stick and walks to a vending machine standing nearby.
 His pageboy haircut is getting shaggy.
 Some of the platinum streaks are showing jet-black roots.